dcaulton/guided_redaction/README.md

 Has a GUI to facilitate day to day redaction tasks as well as research.

+## NEW FEATURE - CONTAINERIZATION
+- Jan 2023: shortly, this product will be runnable as Docker containers, also as a kubernetes deployment

 ## to install the backend
 - Python 3 is required.
 - For desktop, set up a python virtualenv just to keep things tidy.
 It's your call on a dockerized server container.